Bridgewater State University: Research

-The Massachusetts Bay Transportation Authority runs a commuter rail train station on the BSU campus.
-It is located on East Campus near Crimson and Weygand halls.
-This is the Middleborough/Lakeville Line, which runs from Middleborough to Boston's South Station.

 Residential life

 Normal schools, because they were state institutions, received no bequests from wealthy alumni.
 After the Civil War, in 1869, the first college dormitory was constructed, called Normal Hall.
-This was a coed dormitory which was split half and half.
+This was a coed dormitory that was split half and half.
 Boys on one side, girls on the other.
 Students would contribute a specific amount of money for food, and the principal would then purchase supplies at the nearest wholesale.
 Any surplus amount of money at the end of the year was split up between those who had paid.
 In the 1890s this procedure was discontinued and a set price for board was established.

 In later years, as enrollment grew beginning in 1933, new dormitories were constructed: Woodward Hall and Tillinghast.
 In the post-war period, more dormitories were built: Pope Hall, Scott Hall, Durgin Hall, and Shea Hall.